-The Microchip USB7252C hub is a low-power, OEM configurable, USB 3.2 Gen 2 hub controller with 4 downstream ports and advanced features for embedded USB applications.
-The USB7252C is fully compliant with the Universal Serial Bus Revision 3.2 Specification and USB 2.0 Link Power Management Addendum.
-The USB7252C supports 10 Gbps SuperSpeed+ (SS+), 5 Gbps SuperSpeed (SS), 480 Mbps Hi-Speed (HS), 12 Mbps Full-Speed (FS), and 1.5 Mbps Low-Speed (LS) USB downstream devices on three standard USB 3.2 Gen 2 downstream ports and only legacy speeds (HS/FS/LS) on one standard USB 2.0 downstream port.
+The Microchip USB7052 hub is low-power, OEM configurable, USB 3.2 Gen 1 hub controller with 4 downstream ports and advanced features for embedded USB applications.
+The USB7052 is fully compliant with the Universal Serial Bus Revision 3.2 Specification and USB 2.0 Link Power Management Addendum.
+The USB7052 supports 5 Gbps Super-Speed (SS), 480 Mbps Hi-Speed (HS), 12 Mbps Full-Speed (FS), and 1.5 Mbps Low-Speed (LS) USB downstream devices on three standard USB 3.2 Gen 1 downstream ports and only legacy speeds (HS/FS/LS) on one standard USB 2.0 downstream port.

-The USB7252C is a standard USB 3.2 Gen 2 hub that supports native basic Type-C with integrated CC logic on two downstream ports.
-The downstream Type-C ports include internal USB 3.2 Gen 2 multiplexers; no external multiplexer is required for Type-C support.
+The USB7052 supports USB Power Delivery with up to 100W of power and Alternate Modes on the upstream port.
+Native basic Type-C with integrated CC logic is supported on two of the downstream ports.
+The two downstream Type-C ports include internal USB 3.2 Gen 1 multiplexers; no external multiplexer is required for Type-C support.

-The USB7252C supports the legacy USB speeds (HS/FS/LS) through a dedicated USB 2.0 hub controller that is the culmination of seven generations of Microchip hub feature controller design and experience with proven reliability, interoperability, and device compatibility.
-The SuperSpeed hub controller operates in parallel with the USB 2.0 controller, decoupling the 10/5 Gbps SS+/SS data transfers from bottlenecks due to the slower USB 2.0 traffic.
+The USB7052 supports the legacy USB speeds (HS/FS/LS) through a dedicated USB 2.0 hub controller that is the culmination of six generations of Microchip hub feature controller design and experience with proven reliability, interoperability, and device compatibility.
+The SuperSpeed hub controller operates in parallel with the USB 2.0 controller, decoupling the 5 Gbps SS data transfers from bottlenecks due to the slower USB 2.0 traffic.

-The USB7252C enables OEMs to configure their system using "Configuration Straps."
-These straps simplify the configuration process assigning default values to USB 3.2 Gen 2 ports and GPIOs.
-OEMs can disable ports, enable battery charging and define GPIO functions as default assignments on power up removing the need for OTP or external SPI ROM.
+The USB7052 enables OEMs to configure their system using "Configuration Straps."
+These straps simplify the configuration process assigning default values to USB 3.2 Gen 1 ports and GPIOs.
+OEMs can disable ports, enable battery charging and define GPIO functions as default assignments on power up.

-The USB7252C supports downstream battery charging.
-The USB7252C integrated battery charger detection circuitry supports the USB-IF Battery Charging (BC1.2) detection method and most Apple devices.
-The USB7252C provides the battery charging handshake and supports the following USB-IF BC1.2 charging profiles:
+The USB7052 supports downstream battery charging.
+The USB7052 integrated battery charger detection circuitry supports the USB-IF Battery Charging (BC1.2) detection method and most Apple devices.
+The USB7052 provides the battery charging handshake and supports the following USB-IF BC1.2 charging profiles:

-- DCP: Dedicated Charging Port (Power brick with no data) - CDP: Charging Downstream Port (1.5A with data) - SDP: Standard Downstream Port (0.5A[USB 2.0]/0.9A[USB 3.2] with data)
+- DCP: Dedicated Charging Port (Power brick with no data) - · CDP: Charging Downstream Port (1.5A with data) - SDP: Standard Downstream Port (0.5A with data) - · Custom profiles loaded via SPI EEPROM or OTP

-Additionally, the USB7252C includes many powerful and unique features such as:
+Additionally, the USB7052 includes many powerful and unique features such as:

-The Hub Feature Controller, an internal USB device dedicated for use as a USB to $I^2C/UART/SPI/GPIO$ interface that allows external circuits or devices to be monitored, controlled, or configured via the USB interface.
+The Hub Feature Controller, an internal USB device dedicated for use as a USB to I2C/UART/SPI/GPIO interface that allows external circuits or devices to be monitored, controlled, or configured via the USB interface.